-- Preparation of a comprehensive guidance programme for a school onthe basis of needsurvey. - Preparation of a vocational / educational counseling programme forclass-X students - Preparation of a questionnaire for socio-economic survey of secondaryschool students forproviding career counseling
+- Preparation of a comprehensive guidance programme for a school onthe basis of needsurvey. - Preparation of a vocational / educational counseling - programme forclass-X students - Preparation of a questionnaire for socio-economic survey of - secondaryschool students forproviding career counseling

-1. Bhatnagar, Asha and Gupta, Nirmala (Eds) (1999).
+- 1. Bhatnagar, Asha and Gupta, Nirmala (Eds) (1999).
 Guidance and counseling: A theoretical perspective (Vol.I).
-New Delhi: Vikas.

-- 2. Bhatnagar, Asha and Gupta, Nirmala (Eds) (1999).
+New Delhi: Vikas. - 2.
+Bhatnagar, Asha and Gupta, Nirmala (Eds) (1999).
 Guidance and counseling: A practical approach (Vol.II).
 New Delhi: Vikas. - 3.
 Dave, Indu (1984).
 The basic essentials of counseling.
 New Delhi: Sterling Pvt.
 Ltd. Gazda George R.M.
 (1989).
 Group counseling: A development approach.
-London: Allyn and Bacon. - 4.
-Gibson, R.L. & Mitchell, M.H.
+London: Allyn and Bacon.

+- 4. Gibson, R.L. & Mitchell, M.H.
 (1986).
 Introduction to guidance.
 New York: McMillan. - 5.
 Nugent, Frank A. (1990).
 An Introduction to the profession of counseling.
 Columbus:Merrill publishing Co. - 6.
 Pietrofesa, J.J., Bernstein, B., and Stanford, S.(1980).
 Guidance: An introduction.
 Chicago: Rand McNally. - 7.
 Rao, S.N.
 (1981).
 Counseling psychology.
 New Delhi: Tata McGraw Hill. - 8.
 Saraswat, R.K. & Gaur, J.S.
 (1994).
 Manual for guidance counselors.
 New Delhi:NCERT.

-CO-1State the concept, need and principles of guidance.

-CO-2 Explain the role of school in organizing different guidance programmes.

-CO-3 Use various tools and techniques of guidance in appropriate contexts.

-CO-4 Narrate the process, tools and techniques of counseling.

-CO-5 Explain the qualities and role of a school counselor
+- State the concept, need and principles of guidance. - Explain the role of school in organizing different guidance programmes. - Use various tools and techniques of guidance in appropriate contexts. - Narrate the process, tools and techniques of counselling. - Explain the qualities and role of a school counsellor